subbat9710/Tic_Tac_Toe_4_x_4/README.md

 4 Check whether the boad is full or not

-5 If boad is full and check for winner, loser and tie
+5 If boad is full and check for winner, loser and tie ->To run the app, try $ ruby app.rb in your terminal.

+   -> rackup required to load on port 4567(mac)

 Basic strategy for Unbeatable Tic Tac Toe games
 =======